 Leon: Always like this.

-The trope is directly invoked in the first Stackpole novel, at a funeral for a pilot killed in her sleep by Imperial commandoes:
+- The trope is discussed in the first Stackpole novel, at a funeral for a pilot killed in her sleep by Imperial commandoes:

-Although James Bond in the movies follows the It Gets Easier path, in Ian Fleming's original novels, there are numerous occasions in which Bond makes it clear that killing people, even in self defence, never gets easier for him.
-In the original Goldfinger novel, for one example, he mopes over having to kill a thug, and in Diamonds Are Forever, Bond momentarily imagines a corpse of a man he just killed confronting Bond with the permanence of his actions.
+- Although James Bond in the movies follows the It Gets Easier path, in Ian Fleming's original novels, there are numerous occasions in which Bond makes it clear that killing people, even in self-defence, never gets easier for him.
+In the original Goldfinger novel, for one example, he mopes over having to kill a thug.
+In The Living Daylights, he takes a shot of whiskey while acting as a sniper, and when his spotter protests he counters by arguing that said spotter isn't the one who's going to be killing someone before the day is out.
+And in Diamonds Are Forever, Bond momentarily imagines the corpse of a man he just killed confronting Bond with the permanence of his actions.

-In the Warcraft novel, Tides Of War, Jaina tells her apprentice Kinnidy, distraught after seeing war for the first time, that war is always difficult to bear, but after a while, it becomes more familiar and you learn to move on.
-She's consumeed by grief and rage after Theramore's destruction, and loses sight of this for a while, but comes to her senses.
+- In the Warcraft Expanded Universe novel, Tides of War, Jaina tells her apprentice Kinnidy, distraught after seeing war for the first time, that war is always difficult to bear, but after a while, it becomes more familiar and you learn to move on.
+She's consumed by grief and rage after Theramore's destruction, and loses sight of this for a while, but comes to her senses.